Working with C-Style Strings

 Hello World

-The strcat_s() function replaces an earlier strcat() function, which was deprecated for safety reasons.
+The strcat_s() function is a modern alternative to the earlier strcat() function, which was deprecated for safety reasons.
 Specifically, it could be used in cases where the destination did not have enough memory to store everything we were concatenating.

 This resulted in buffer overflow issues, where our program could corrupt the memory that falls after our string.